tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Thousand Rainbow-Scale Cape

+This cloak is embellished with tiny scales taken from all types of scaled creatures (not just the usual five dragon types but also strange purple-, gray-, yellow-, pink-, and orange-hued scales are found on this cloak).
+When you attune the cloak, choose one of your talents, and a talent from another class that works with your current class.
+After each full heal-up, determine which of these talents (including its feats) will be available to you.
+Once per day when you roll initiative, you can swap these talents.

+**Quirk:** Of two minds about things.

+---

 #### Two Worlds Cloak

 _Recharge 16+:_ When you teleport, you may bring one extra passenger along with you, wrapped in the voluminous folds of this purple silk cloak.